home-assistant/home-assistant.io/source/_integrations/fritzbox.markdown

 The [FRITZ!DECT 500][fritzdect_500] light bulb supports only 36 colors.
 When a color is picked in Home Assistant that is not supported by the device, a color that comes close will be activated.
 {% endnote %}

-## Plugs
+### Plugs

 Plugs like the [FRITZ!DECT 200][fritzdect_200] or [FRITZ!DECT 210][fritzdect_210] will be integrated as {% term switch %} entities.

-Further there are additional {% term sensor %} and {% term binary_sensor %} entities created for each device, based on its capabilities:
+Further there are additional {% term sensor %} and {% term binary_sensor "binary sensor" %} entities created for each device, based on its capabilities:

 - Button lock via UI
 - Button lock on device